Probate Q&A Series

 3. Determine Who May Serve as Administrator

-4. File a Petition for Administration
+4. Apply for Administration

-File your Petition for Administration in the clerk’s office of the superior court in the county where the decedent lived.
+Apply for administration in the clerk’s office of superior court in the county where the decedent was domiciled.
 Follow the requirements in N.C.
+Gen. Stat. § 28A-8-1 and N.C.
 Gen. Stat. § 28A-8-2.
-The petition must include:
+The application must include:

 • A statement that the decedent died intestate